ervaln01/ExcelInteraction/README.md

 # ExportToExcel
-Library for creating .xlsx documents from IEnumerable<T> collections.
+Library for writing and reading .xlsx documents similar to IEnumerable<T> collections.